 Columnist BBC Future explores the five most common misconceptions that prevent us more effectively deal with forest fires.

-The flames of forest fires are rolling a fiery rink in California — thousands are leaving their homes, dozens of people have died, the fire reached the bohemian areas of the state, and mansions of some famous film actors and singers have already burned down.
+The blaze of wildfires is rolling like a rollerball through California - thousands are fleeing their homes, dozens have died, the fire has reached the bohemian areas of the state, and mansions of some famous film actors and singers have already burned down.

-In the summer, a similar disaster overtook Greece, killing 99 people.
-Due to record heat and drought in July, forests burned in Sweden.
-In Russia, fire in the forests rages almost every summer - for example, in July of this year, the smoke from fires in Siberia reached as much as North America.
+In the summer, a similar calamity overtook Greece, killing 99 people.
+Due to record heat and drought in July, forests were on fire in Sweden.
+In Russia, forest fires rage almost every summer - for example, in July of this year, the smoke from fires in Siberia reached as much as North America.

-Well, now, because of global warming, it will be always and everywhere?
-Or are forest fires a normal thing, natural to nature, although they bring tragedy into our lives?
-Is it possible to avoid them, and if so, how?
+Well, now, because of global warming, it will always be so everywhere?
+Or are forest fires a normal thing, natural for nature, although they bring tragedy into our lives?
+Can they be avoided, and if so, how?